Inedo/inedo-docs/Content/proget/api/security/groups/delete.md

 ## Command Specification (CLI)
 The `security groups delete` command is used to delete a group from ProGet.

-The `--name` options is always required.
+The `--name` option is always required.

 **Deleting a group** requires the group name (e.g. `Developers`):